urbit/bridge/README.md

       python3 -m http.server 5000 --bind 127.0.0.1 --directory build

+  (note that your Python version must be at least 3.7 to support the `--directory` option)

 * You can then use the Bridge app by navigating to `http://localhost:5000` on your internet browser.